 - Dr. Phillips.
 Many Disney and Universal executives call Dr. Phillips home, and for good reason: easy access to the attractions, airport, DT and Dr. Phillips restaurants, which are fabu!
 Primarily built in the 1960's-1980's.
 Moderate to expensive.

 - Lake Nona.
 Who doesn't have a friends in the medical, bio-medicine and education fields?
-From doctors, nurses and other specialties within medicine, to professors and teachers at the VA and UCF Medical School, which are all located here, LGBT are taking advantage of career enhancing positions and setting up home.
+From doctors, nurses and other specialties within medicine, to professors and teachers at the VA and UCF Medical School, which are all located here, LGBT are taking advantage of career enhancing positions and making it home.
 Suburban, moderate to upscale, green and super convenient to DT, OIA, Atlantic Ocean, Disney and Universal.
 Some neighborhoods were built in the early to mid 2000's; the area is currently exploding with new construction.
 If you like numerous small parks and easy access and many conservation/water lots, check out East Park.
 Moderate to expensive.

 - Sweetwater Area.
 Straddling both Longwood & Apopka, which are both approx. 30 minutes N-NW of D.T.
 Orlando, this area is heavily forested (old growth) with fairly decent sized lots with homes primarily built in the 1970's & 1980's with some more recent and new construction peppered throughout.
 If you want a less restrictive HOA with a well maintained aesthetic, check out the Deer Lake Run neighborhood in Apopka.
 Nearby is beautiful Wekiva Springs State Park, which is LOVELY!
 Moderate to Expensive